Elaborative Interrogation: A Teacher's GuideElaborative Interrogation: A Teacher's Guide - educational concept illustration

 The following sequence takes a teacher from first introduction of elaborative interrogation to embedding it as a routine classroom practice.
 It is designed to be implemented over three to five weeks.

 Week 2: Supported class elaboration.
-The teacher poses the elaborative interrogation prompt, gives pupils two minutes to write a draft explanation individually, then shares responses cold.
+The teacher poses the elaborative interrogation prompt, gives learners two minutes to write a draft explanation individually, then shares responses cold.
 The teacher corrects errors, extends strong answers, and demonstrates what a complete elaboration looks like.
-Pupils are explicitly told: "Your goal is to give an explanation, not just describe what happens."
+Learners are explicitly told: "Your goal is to give an explanation, not just describe what happens."

 Formative assessment integration.
 Elaborative interrogation responses are a rich source of formative assessment data.
 A student who can recall that the Treaty of Versailles imposed reparations but cannot explain why this angered Germany has surface-level knowledge only.
 A student who connects the reparations to existing economic hardship, the stab-in-the-back myth, and the link to Nazi support has substantive understanding.
 The elaboration makes this distinction visible in a way that simple recall questions do not.